-Janmashtami, also known as Krishna Janmashtami or Gokulashtami, is a Hindu festival celebrated to mark the birth of Lord Krishna, who is considered the eighth avatar of Lord Vishnu.
-It usually falls on the eighth day (Ashtami) of the Krishna Paksha (dark fortnight) in the Hindu calendar month of Bhadrapada, which typically corresponds to August or September in the Gregorian calendar.
+Janmashtami 2025, also known as Krishna Janmashtami or Gokulashtami, is one of the most important and joyous Hindu festivals, celebrated to mark the birth of Lord Krishna, the eighth avatar of Lord Vishnu.
+In 2025, Janmashtami will be observed on the night of Friday, 15 August 2025 (subject to lunar calendar confirmation).
+This auspicious day falls on the eighth day (Ashtami) of Krishna Paksha (the dark fortnight) in the Hindu month of Bhadrapada, which corresponds to August or September in the Gregorian calendar.

 Aspect